r-nikhil/r-nikhil.github.io/work.md

 * **Associate Product Manager 2 - Flipkart**

 1. Fraud prevention: Built a rule based fraud prevention framework successfully identifying and preventing RTO frauds and account takeovers leading to 15% reductions in CX escalations
-2. Data ingestion Platform: Worked on the central data platform building ingestion pipelines and analytics products
+2. Data ingestion Platform: Worked on the central data platform building ingestion pipelines and analytics products and the Insurance platform building the motor insurance product for both 4wheelers and 2 wheelers
 3. Fintech: Researched and launched a late payment fee structure after A/B testing for the BNPL product leading to 2.5% increase in revenue without increase in NPA
-4. Access control: Defined and implemented an authentication and authorisation layer for the data platform and defined access controls for the PII data of 100M users increasing security and reliability
-5. Interactive PnL dashboard: Built an internal dashboard for business teams to help identify the profitability of shipments and optimize at a pin-code * product category * user demographic level
+4. Interactive PnL dashboard: Built an internal dashboard for business teams to help identify the profitability of shipments and optimize at a pin-code * product category * user demographic level
-6. Worked on the Insurance platform building the motor insurance product for both 4wheelers and 2 wheelers

 * **Software Developer -OWASP Code Sprint `17 -  ZSC Tool Project(Summer 2017)**